Hans-Ulrich Rudel: World War II

 German forces invaded Poland in 1939 starting World War II in Europe.
 As an air observer, Rudel flew on long-range reconnaissance missions over Poland.
 During 1940, he served as a regimental adjutant for the 43rd Aviators Training Regiment, based at Vienna.

 In early 1941, he underwent training as a Stuka pilot.
 He was posted to 1 Staffel Sturzkampfgeschwader 2 (StG 2), which was moved to occupied Poland in preparation for Operation Barbarossa, the invasion of the Soviet Union, in June 1941.

 On 21 September 1941, Rudel took part in an attack on the Soviet battleship Marat of the Baltic Fleet.
-Marat was sunk at her moorings on 23 September 1941 after being hit by one 1000 kg bomb near the forward superstructure.
+Marat sank at her moorings on 23 September 1941 after being hit by two bombs, one a 1000 kg bomb near the forward superstructure.
 It caused the explosion of the forward magazine which demolished the superstructure and the forward part of the hull.
-326 men were killed and the ship gradually settled to the bottom in 11 m of water.
-Her sinking is commonly credited to Rudel alone, but Rudel dropped only one of the two bombs that sank her.
-Rudel's unit then took part in Operation Typhoon, Army Group Center's attempt to capture the Soviet capital.
+326 men were killed.
+The ship gradually settled to the bottom in 11 m of water.
+Her sinking is commonly credited to Rudel alone, but Rudel dropped only one of the bombs that sank her.
+Rudel's unit then took part in Operation Typhoon, Army Group Center's attempt to capture Moscow, the Soviet capital.

 Rudel's gunner from October 1941 was Erwin Hentschel, who served with Rudel for the next two and a half years, both men earning the Knight's Cross of the Iron Cross during that period.
 Hentschel completed 1,400 sorties with Rudel.

 In early 1942, Rudel got married while home on leave.
 Later in the year, he took part in the Battle of Stalingrad.
 From May 1941 to January 1942, Rudel flew 500 missions.
 In February 1943, Rudel flew his 1,000th combat mission, which made him into a national hero.

-He then participated in the experiments with using the Ju 87 G in the anti-tank role.
-The anti-tank unit took part in operations against the Soviet Kerch–Eltigen Operation.
-The footage from an onboard gun camera was used in Die Deutsche Wochenschau, a Reich Ministry of Propaganda newsreel.
+He then participated in experiments using the Ju 87 G in the anti-tank role.
+He took part in anti-tank operations against the Soviet Kerch–Eltigen Operation.
+Footage from an onboard gun camera was used in Die Deutsche Wochenschau, a Reich Ministry of Propaganda newsreel.
 In April 1943, Rudel was awarded the Knight's Cross of the Iron Cross with Oak Leaves, receiving the Oak Leaves from Hitler personally in Berlin.